equilibr/emexpr/README.md

 It should be noted that this can, currently, be emulated by using user functions to perform the writes, as in `writeA(...expression...) + writeB(...expression...)`.

-Even if only a single expression is allowed writing to variables with a simple syntax can be beneficial for use cases such as dynamically provided user defined variable drivers, simple configuration scripts where each line is treated as an expression, etc...
+Even if only a single expression is allowed, writing to variables with a simple syntax can be beneficial for use cases such as dynamically provided user defined variable drivers, simple configuration scripts where each line is treated as an expression, etc...

 ## Notes